r-muresan/bequest-interview-question-1/README.md

 1. Clone the repo
 2. Make a PR with your changes in your repo
 3. Email your github repository to robert@bequest.finance

+# Solution

+## Server:

+1. Hash is added to check tamper
+2. Added verify-data api to check the data is tempered or not
+3. Added backup database for recovery and recover-data api to recover data

+## Client:

+1. Implemented verifyData method which check the data is tampered or not
+2. This data is compared with hashed data on the server
+3. If the data is tampered recover API call is made to fetch backup data